Early Bird Registration

 How can we ensure that we as librarians are present in the courses where our students need us most?
 Curriculum mapping can seem overwhelming and unwieldy, but it can be adapted to a more utilitarian format to help connect with and establish relationships with students and faculty in online programs in the hopes of expanding formalized online instruction.
 In order to provide service excellence to their institutions, librarians can use curriculum mapping to target their outreach and instruction for maximum impact.

-Implementing a Proactive Chat in an Academic Library
+Implementing a Proactive Chat Widget in an Academic Library

 Lydia L. Pyburn, University of Texas at Arlington